 Jo started her writing career as a writer for radio and has had plays and adaptations produced on BBC Radio 4 which you will sometimes find repeated on BBC Radio 4extra

-Jo worked in Public Relations before becoming Literary Manager of the Bush Theatre and a Literary Associate at the National Theatre during the 1990’s.
-She went on to be a freelance Readings Producer in BBC Radio Drama and now teaches and lectures at the Open University, where she is an Honorary Associate in Creative Writing in the Faculty of Arts & Social Sciences.
+Jo is a Lecturer in Creative Writing at The Open University as well as an Honorary Associate in the Faculty of Arts & Social Sciences at the OU.
+Prior to this she worked in Public Relations before becoming Literary Manager of the Bush Theatre and a Literary Associate at the National Theatre during the 1990’s.
+She went on to be a freelance Readings Producer in BBC Radio Drama in Manchester and London.

 She has an MA in Creative Writing from the University of East Anglia and a PhD in Creative Writing from Lancaster University.
 She also has an MBA from Aston University.